Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 Masttro: Built-in DocAI module for automated document processing.
 Good at tracking illiquid assets, real estate, and passion assets alongside financial holdings.

-Addepar: Industry-leading alternative asset support with 40% of platform AUM in alternatives.
-Sophisticated valuation models, performance attribution, and waterfall calculations.
-The Arcus AI acquisition enhanced document extraction.
+Addepar: Industry-leading alternative asset support for sophisticated valuation models, performance attribution, and waterfall calculations.

 Winner: Addepar for complex alternative portfolios requiring institutional analytics.
 Masttro for operational tracking without the analytical depth.